 Expanding the use of Clash Detection Analysis

-Pointfuse, a point cloud to mesh conversion software, makes this possible by automatically segmenting mesh models into separable surfaces, creating intelligent, 3D mesh models.
+PointFuse is point cloud to mesh conversion software.
+It makes this possible by automatically segmenting mesh models into separable surfaces, creating intelligent, 3D mesh models.
 Features and objects are then easily identified by their geometry and textures, allowing them to be selected, classified and exported into common formats like IFC and FBX.
-Performing this directly in Pointfuse means only those features that are required for the clash detection analysis are exported.
+Performing this directly in PointFuse means only those features that are required for the clash detection analysis are exported.
 Eliminating problematic noise and redundancy has the dual benefit of minimising the number of falsely flagged clashes, while reducing the working file size still further.

-Once exported, Pointfuse meshes behave in a similar way to the design data they are being combined with.
+After being exported, PointFuse meshes behave in a similar way to the design data they are being combined with.
 Clash detection analysis can therefore be performed in exactly the same way, in the same software packages, such as Autodesk Navisworks.
 Where a designed wall clashes with an existing one, for example, the two conflicting surfaces will be highlighted, making it easy to identify and group clashes, speeding up the whole redesign process.

 Click below to view the full article, or email firstname.lastname@example.org for more information.